 • Inform their landlord immediately if they notice an issue or defect in the rental home.

-• Follow any rules, policies or regulations that are in the rental agreement and those mandated by local, County and State laws.
+• Follow any rules, policies or regulations that are in the rental agreement and those mandated by local, state and federal laws.

 feminine-tenant-moving-in-texas-rental-boxes